UoMResearchIT/r-tidyverse-digital-humanities/_episodes/18-tidyverse.md

 ~~~
 {: .output}

 In contrast to R's data frame, only a small subset of the data are shown.
 We can also look at the data via the "Environment" panel in RStudio (by default this is one of the tabs in the top right window); clicking the name of the data-set (or the table icon to the right) will show the data.
-C:w
-licking the arrow icon to the left of the name will show the attributes of the data-set.
+Clicking the arrow icon to the left of the name will show the attributes of the data-set.

 ## Include rest of dplyr lesson here